sigstore/sigstore-python/README.md

 Usage: sigstore sign [OPTIONS] FILE [FILE ...]

 Options:
-  --identity-token TEXT           the OIDC identity token to use --ctfe FILENAME
+  --identity-token TOKEN          the OIDC identity token to use --ctfe FILENAME                 A PEM-encoded public key for the CT log --oidc-client-id ID             The custom OpenID Connect client ID to use --oidc-client-secret SECRET     The custom OpenID Connect client secret to
-  --oidc-disable-ambient-providers
+                                  use
+  --oidc-issuer URL               The custom OpenID Connect issuer to use --oidc-disable-ambient-providers
                                   Disable ambient OIDC detection (e.g. on
                                   GitHub Actions)